orbitmines/archive/projects/OrbitMines Minimap.md

 *Items sometimes tell a story of how, ..., where they're made, but it's not always clear *

 *Items effect World Generation ; What you have found changes what you can find.*

 *Items can be dropped ; You can forget, ..., leave easter eggs for others to find.*
 *Items can be dropped to change World Generation*

-*Items can be copied, ..., can spread.*
+*Items can be copied, ..., spread.*

 *Now this is what functions and data are.*